 * You feel your breasts are too small

-* The size and shape of your breasts have changed due to weight loss
+* The appearance of your breasts have changed due to weight loss

 * Your breasts have lost volume and firmness due to pregnancy